Caraguatay, Paraguay: Tourism

-President Francisco Solano López and Eliza Lynch used to live in a house in Caraguatay, the house of the Miranda family, before they moved to San Estanislao.
+President Francisco Solano López and Eliza Lynch used to live in a house in Caraguatay, the house of the Miranda family, before moving to San Estanislao.

-The Ykuá Ramírez was a camp of the Paraguayan troops during the War of 1870.
+The Ykuá Ramírez was a camp for Paraguayan troops during the War of 1870.

-Close to the city centre and beside the Yhaguy River is the "Vapor Cué National Park", an open-air museum, where the remains of six ships of the Paraguayan forces that participated in the War of 1870 are exhibited.
-The ships, Anhambay, Paraná, Pirabebé/Piravevé, Rio Apa, Salto del Guairá and Yporá, were set on fire and sunk towards the end of that war, to deny them to the enemy.
+Close to the city centre and beside the Yhaguy River is the "Vapor Cué National Park", an open-air museum where the remains of six ships of the Paraguayan forces that participated in the War of 1870 are exhibited.
+The ships, Anhambay, Paraná, Pirabebé/Piravevé, Rio Apa, Salto del Guairá and Yporá, were set on fire and sunk towards the end of the war to deny them to the enemy.
 Beginning in 1978, their remains were recovered and are now displayed, partly restored, alongside other objects, flags and photographs from their time.

 How to get there

 Caraguatay is 91 kilometers from Asunción, taking the Route number 2.
 In the center of Eusebio Ayala, 65 kilometers from Asunción, there is a deviation to the north, which leads to Caraguatay and other cities.

 In Asunción, from the central bus station, there are several buses that go to Caraguatay.